adpatter/streams-logger/README.md

   - level `<KeysUppercase<LevelT>>` An uppercase string representing the log level.
   - stack `<string>` An optional stack trace.

 A `LogContext` is instantiated each time a message is logged at (or below) the level set on the `Logger`.
 It contains information about the process and environment at the time of the logging call.
-All _Streams_ Nodes take a `LogContext` as an input and emit a `LogContext` as an output.
+All _Streams_ `Node`s take a `LogContext` as an input and emit a `LogContext` as an output.

 The `LogContext` is passed as the single argument to the [format function](#formatting) of the `Formatter`; information about the environment can be extracted from the `LogContext` in order to format the logged message.
 The following properties will be available to the `format` function depending on the setting of `Config.captureStackTrace` and `Config.captureISOTime`.
 Please see the [Log Context Data](#log-context-data) table for details.